Wild Cherry Bark

 Wild Cherry Bark Tea can help you expel this phlegm or mucus and clear out the bronchial tubes allowing you to breathe far more comfortably.
 Many people have traditionally used Wild Cherry Bark Tea throughout the years to treat a wide variety of other respiratory conditions.
 It has been used to treat bronchitis, tuberculosis, asthma, catarrh and scrofula.
 Along with its expectorant properties, Wild Cherry Bark has antitussive qualities and the ability to suppress coughing very effectively and quickly.
 People with chronic coughs and nervous coughs may well benefit from its use.
 Because of these excellent natural abilities, Wild Cherry Bark Tea is often used as an ingredient in commercial cough syrups, lozenges and drops.
 Wild Cherry Bark contains cyanogenic glycosides that are hydrolysed in the body to glucose, benzaldehyde and hydrocyanic acid, also known as prussic acid.
 Prussic acid is quickly excreted by way of the lungs where it first increases respiration and then sedates the sensory nerves which generate the cough reflex.

-Breathe, Breathe in the Air
+Breathe, Breathe-In the Air

 Heart full of Health

 Bitterness in Herbs is associated with the heart and circulation as well, since it reduces irritation and fever.
 The nourishing influence indicated by the sweet flavour is directed, as it were, towards the heart.
 This is joined by the astringency, which also tones up the heart.
-Prunus serotina not only reduces irritation but nourishes, tonifies and strengthens the heart muscle.
-Wild Cherry is the American Indian version of Crataegus (Hawthorn), which is also a member of the Rosaceae family used in heart and digestive problems.”
+Wild Cherry Bark not only reduces irritation but nourishes, tonifies and strengthens the heart muscle.
+Wild Cherry is the American Indian version of Crataegus (Hawthorn), which is also a member of the Rosaceae family used in heart and digestive problems.
 In Traditional Chinese Medicine, Wild Cherry is indicated where there is 'heart fire', consisting of such symptoms as palpitations, thirst, sores in the mouth and tongue, mental restlessness, agitation, feverishness, insomnia, rapid pulse, hot and dark urine and a swollen, yellow-coated tongue with a red tip.

 Wild Crafted, Sustainable and Highly Effective